datacraft-dsc/DEPs/4/README.md

 ### Resolver

 The Resolver in starfish provides utilities to access Agents and Assets via DIDs / DDOs.
+There are two supported implementations in starfish: first one for compatibility with Ocean Squid and second one from DEX.
+First one requires Aquarius service as storage of DDO while second one uses Ethereum network itself as storage.
+In both cases DID is registered on-chain.

 #### Resolve Agent via DID

 Gets an existing Agent via the Universal Resolver.

 #### Create and Register Agent DDO

 Creates an Agent with a registered DDO on the Resolver

+#### Update Agent DDO

+DDO can be updated but only by owner.
+Owner is the one who signed the registration transaction

 #### Install Local DDO